-Every student who has successfully completed a program of study and fulfilled all obligations to the College will be awarded a degree and receive a diploma during annual graduation exercises.
-Replacement cost for a lost or misplaced diploma is \$50.00.
+Every student who has successfully completed a program of study and fulfilled all obligations to the College will be awarded a degree and will receive a diploma.
+The replacement cost for a lost or misplaced diploma is \$50.00.
 Graduates can request another copy of their diploma by completing the Request for Duplicate Diploma form.